snowfrz/Sn0wCh1ld.github.io/readme.md

-## Kiayeorg
+## Royal
-Homepage of Kiayeorg.
+Homepage of Royal.
 Many projects are hosted here.